united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 ---

 If you are new to the United Manufacturing Hub and need a place to start, you are correct here.
-You will be guided through setting up an account, install your first instance and connect it to a OPC UA simulator in no time.
+You will be guided through setting up an account, installing your first instance and connect it to an OPC UA simulator in no time.

 ## Requirements